maxstalzer/maxstalzer.github.io/SF drug crime.markdown

-# San Francisco drug scene
 Intro """" Intro

 Selecting DRUG/NARCOTIC category and sorting them by involved drugs, e.g. 'POSSESSION OF MARIJUANA', 'SALE OF MARIJUANA', 'POSSESSION OF MARIJUANA FOR SALES', 'TRANSPORTATION OF MARIJUANA','FURNISHING MARIJUANA' categories will all appear under a name **Marijuana** in our plots.

-We created a time-series Bokeh plot showing our selected drug types and crime count from 2003 to 2017
+We created a time-series Bokeh plot showing our selected drug types and normalised crime count from 2003 to 2017:

 <object type="text/html" data="{{ site.baseurl }}/TimeSeries.html" width="1200" height="800" style="border: none; padding: 0;"></object>

+We plotted the occurences of drug related crimes onto a map of San Francisco, coloring by the type of drug involved:

+<object type="text/html" data="{{ site.baseurl }}/MapPlot.html" width="1200" height="800" style="border: none; padding: 0;"></object>

 ### Notable
 Citing: